nkabbara/nkabbara.github.io/books/on-writing-well.md

 Writing is a powerful search mechanism-even when unpublished-that helps you understand your life's narrative.
 It'll help you work through some of life's hardest knocks: loss, grief, addiction, illness, failure and help you find understanding and solace.

 Writing is an act of Ego[^1].
-Just admit it and use its energy to propell you.
+Just admit it and use its energy to propel you.
 Writing is also hard.
 You need to jump start your writing session just like a public speaker or a ballarina performs a ritual before their performance.
 Your writing ritual should induce among other things an ingredient of enjoyment.
 The reader must think that you're having a good time even if you're not.
 If you're unable to do this for today's writing session, revise today's work tomorrow when you're in a better mindset.
+But do today's work anyway.
+Improving is a matter of producing words daily.

 Remember this when afraid of writing (or any other endeavor): Every reduction of the unfamiliar will reduce your fear[^2].